firemodels/cad/Sandia_FLAME_Facility/README.md

 Flame_first.dwg was obtained from Sandia National Laboratories.

 The facility is described in this paper:
-S. R. TIESZEN and T. J. O’HERN, R. W. SCHEFER, E. J. WECKMAN, T. K. BLANCHAT.
+S. R. TIESZEN, T. J. O’HERN, R. W. SCHEFER, E. J. WECKMAN, T. K. BLANCHAT.
 Experimental Study of the Flow Field In and Around A One Meter Diameter Methane Fire. _COMBUSTION AND FLAME_ 129:378–391 (2002).

 ### Pyrosim